openharmony/docs/en/application-dev/ui/arkts-ui-development-overview.md

   Provides basic language specifications of the UI development paradigm, built-in UI components, layouts, and animations, and multiple state management mechanisms, with a wide array of APIs for you to call as required.

 - **Language runtime**
-  When the Ark language is used, the UI normal form syntax parsing capability, cross-language invoking capability, and TS high-performance running environment are provided.
+  Provides the parsing capability for the UI paradigm syntax and allows for cross-language API calls for a high-performance operating environment of the TS language.

 - **Declarative UI backend engine**
   Provides UI rendering pipelines that are compatible with different development paradigms, multiple basic components, layout calculation, dynamic effects, and interaction events, with state management and drawing capabilities.